All product names, logos, and brands used in this post are property of their respective owners.

 In my case, conversions (compressing PDF files between 1 MB and 2 MB) consume roughly 1 second per transaction.
 In other words, I would be able to compress ~1,500 PDFs without paying for the service.
 For my use case, this is fine and will keep me going for years (or more) - your mileage may vary.

 The ConvertAPI setup is easy:

-2) Once signed up and signed in, get your Secret from Account Settings - you will use this in your Flow
+Once signed up and signed in, get your Secret from Account Settings - you will use this in your flow

-The HTTP Action setup in Flow was tricky at first, but I got it working as desired after a little tinkering.
-Flow is keen on passing around raw file content between Actions and the bulk of the ConvertAPI documentation was aimed at converting or compressing uploaded files (not necessarily their content).
+The HTTP Action setup in Power Automate (Flow) was tricky at first, but I got it working as desired after a little tinkering.
+Power Automate (Flow) is keen on passing around raw file content between Actions and the bulk of the ConvertAPI documentation was aimed at converting or compressing uploaded files (not necessarily their content).
 The following HTTP Action configuration does the job.

 Example: Passing raw PDF content from an email attachment into ConvertAPI

 Example: Passing raw PDF content from an SFTP action into ConvertAPI

 - Create an HTTP Action as follows.
 The Method should be POST, the URI is the path to the ConvertAPI endpoint for your use case (I used convert/pdf/to/compress), the 3 Headers are required, Queries are used to specify conversion options (and your Secret), and the Body is the file content you need to convert.